 I often write about solicitor mums, but I didn’t want this to be to the exclusion of dads.
 To suggest that solicitor dads don’t need the representation in the legal profession that mums do, wouldn’t sit comfortably with me.
 Feminism is incredibly important to me, but it is a means to equality, to which dads are entitled too.
-Now that Cognitive Law has two solicitor dads working with us, I want to tell you about their stories in the hope that it may help others break free.
+Now that Cognitive Law has four solicitor dads working with us, I want to tell you about their stories in the hope that it may help others break free.

 Without entering into a discussion about which gender parent shoulders the greater domestic burden, it would be wrong to overlook the fact that a lot of men would like to spend more time at home too.
 A solicitor dad’s need for a work-life balance is the same as a solicitor mum’s, but much less talked about.
 Pretty much all the dads I know, whether they are solicitors or not, would like to spend more time with their children, but are restricted by long working hours, a long commute, and often a commitment to attend events outside of working hours.
 This is no different to solicitor mums, but somehow expected and accepted.

 It got me thinking about how many dads out there are missing out on school plays, sports days, and the mundane but essential goings on of domestic life.
 Women have been pilloried over the years for leaving early to do school pick up or take children to the dentist, but I’m pretty sure a dad in a typical law firm would get more than a few strange looks if he wanted to incorporate these activities into his life.

 Commuting doesn’t exactly help, does it?
 Hours wasted on a train or in the car, assuaging guilt by sending work emails, listening to life-bettering podcasts, or catching up on sleep.
 This can be viewed as “dead” or “wasted” time when the job to which he commutes can so easily be done from home.
 It’s not difficult to calculate how many hours can be clawed back by ditching the daily commute.